When does drug use turn into a problem?

 The risk of addiction has led the FDA to update their warning for benzos, noting that “even when taken at recommended dosages, their use can lead to misuse, abuse, and addiction.
 Abuse and misuse can result in overdose or death, especially when benzodiazepines are combined with other medicines, such as opioid pain relievers, alcohol, or illicit drugs.”

 Continued use will lead to dependence.
-If that occurs, it will be challenging for anyone to stop use without suffering from withdrawal symptoms.
+If that occurs, it will be challenging for anyone to stop using without suffering from withdrawal symptoms.

 Signs You Need to Go to Xanax Rehab